CUDev-net/TIMS-Audiology-Web/README.md

 Once the source code has been pulled, open the solution [TIMS-X](https://github.com/CUDev-net/TIMS-Audiology-Web/blob/main/TIMS-X.sln) in Visual Studio.
 The solution has been tested with Visual Studion 2022.

+## Database
+TIMS-X has an internal [databse](https://github.com/CUDev-net/TIMS-Audiology-Web/blob/main/TIMS-X.sln) used to manage support users, customer info, etc.

+TIMS database is included in the TIMS repoistory.

 ### Configuration
 App Settings in the [app-settings](https://github.com/CUDev-net/TIMS-Audiology-Web/blob/main/TIMS-X.Server/TIMS-X.Server/appsettings.json)
 #### Keys